Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ### Mutual TLS authentication

-As of Content Services 7.4 mTLS authentication is supported using Transformation service, see the [security section](https://github.com/Alfresco/alfresco-ansible-deployment/blob/master/docs/SECURITY.md){:target="_blank"} in the GitHub repo for more information or read our [mTLS page]({% link content-services/latest/config/mtls.md %}).
+As of Content Services 7.4 mTLS authentication is supported using the Transform Service - see the [SECURITY section](https://github.com/Alfresco/alfresco-ansible-deployment/blob/master/docs/SECURITY.md){:target="_blank"} in the GitHub repo for more information or read our [mTLS page]({% link content-services/latest/config/mtls.md %}).

 ### Secrets management